andrewqho/GPU-Image-Processing/README.md

 ## Features Included

-The features that this project offers are as follows:
+The features that this repository offers are as follows:

 1. Greyscale image gradient approximation
 2. Greyscale image pixel value histogram calculation